• Skip to primary navigation

 What If the Pork Chops are Pink in the Middle?

-As long as the temperature of the meat is at least 140° F, a little pink is perfectly fine.
-Back in the day the temperature that was considered safe was 165°F, but that was updated.
+As long as the temperature of the meat is at least 140°F, a little pink is perfectly fine.
+Back in the day the temperature that was considered safe was 165°F, which gave dry chops, but that has since been updated.

 I hope you enjoyed learning how to bake pork chops.
-Give it a try, it’s a great retro recipe!
+Give it a try, it's a great pork chop recipe!

 Cube Steak with Onion Gravy